johnnykfeng/sigtica-table-extraction/README.md

 I recommend you create a virtual python environment with Python versions 3.7 - 3.9 (for PyTorch compatibility).
 I typically do this on VS-Code by typing this on the terminal.<br>
 `python3.9 -m venv venv`

-To install all the necessary Python packages into your new Python environment.<br>
+Install all the necessary Python packages into your new Python environment.<br>
 `pip install -r requirements.txt`

 Get your own Google Cloud Vision API key as a .json file.<br>